TrickyTroll/good-bot-cli/README.md

 The `echoConfig` simply outputs the configuration file.
 Can be used to know which credential and password files will be used.

+##### `record`

+The record command uses a project directory previously created by the [`setup`](#setup) command to record a video.
+This command takes care of typing the command while recording and sending the text files to Google Text to Speech to generate audio.
+When executed with no flags, this command also merges the videos produced for each scene in a final video.

+There are two additional options when using the `record` command:

+* `--no-render`: Only produces Asciinema recordings and `mp3` narration.
+  Does not convert the recordings to the gif format and does not create any `mp4` file.

+* `--gifs-only`: Only convert the Asciinema recordings to the `gif` format.
+The final product will contain the converted gifs, the original `asciicasts`, and the audio narration.
+No `mp4` file will be created.

 #### Writing scripts

 #### Other options